mmistakes/made-mistakes-jekyll/_posts/2007-07-28-sunshine-movie-impressions.md

 ---
 layout: post
 title: "Blinded By The Light &#8212; Sunshine Movie Impressions"
-headline: "Blinded By The Light"
-subheadline: "Impressions of Danny Boyle's Sunshine"
 description: "The film Sunshine directed by Danny Boyle is science fiction without the big bang."
 modified: 2013-04-26
 category: articles